SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: -Donaldson invariants on

 A connection is called {\it anti-selfdual} if the curvature satisfies $F_A^+=0$ (i.e. $* F_A = - F_A$).
 A connection is called {\it reducible} if the bundle $P \to \mathbb{C}\mathrm{P}^2$ reduces to the direct sum $\lambda \oplus \epsilon$ of a line bundle $\lambda \to \mathbb{C}\mathrm{P}^2$ and a trivial oriented real line bundle $\epsilon\to \mathbb{C}\mathrm{P}^2$; otherwise it is called {\it irreducible}.
 We denote by $\mathfrak{A}^*$ the space of irreducible connections.
 Since the gauge group $\mathfrak{G}$ acts freely on $\mathfrak{A}^*$, the space $\mathfrak{B}^* = \mathfrak{A}^* / \mathfrak{G}$ is a Banach manifold.
 The action functional of the Yang-Mills theory is

-with the Euler-Lagrange equation $d_A^* F_A = 0$.
+and has the Euler-Lagrange equation $d_A^* F_A = 0$.
 For $k>0$, the Yang-Mills action (\ref{YM}) is minimized by the anti-selfdual connections.
 The moduli space of anti-selfdual irreducible connections with $c_2(\xi)[\mathbb{C}\mathrm{P}^2]=k$ modulo gauge transformations is denoted by $\mathfrak{M}(-1,k)$.
 The Atiyah-Singer complex of $d_A$ in dimension four is the three term complex